 This section describes properties common to various types of controls.

-For each control that you bind statically to a layout or sublayout, define the id attribute as an ASP.NET control identifier.
-For more information about ASP.NET control identifiers, see the section ASP.NET Control Identifiers (IDs).
+Set the id attribute of each control to an ASP.NET control identifier.
+For information about ASP.NET control identifiers, see the section ASP.NET Control IDs.

 4.5.1 How to Configure Control Caching Options